 Finally, imagine the US quantitative easing programme no longer bought US Treasury bills or mortgage-backed securities, but instead purchased Californian bonds.
 More precisely, the Fed in San Francisco would be buying, while the Fed in New York had to pay for them, because the previous bond owner happens to have their bank account in New York.
-Under these circumstances, the concerns about imbalances would be more comparable.
+Under these circumstances, the imbalances would be more comparable.

-The impact of Europe's QE on Target-2 was predicted by observers and analysts, including myself.
+The impact of Europe’s QE on Target-2 was predicted by observers and analysis, including myself.
 While the national central banks create liquidity according to the ECB capital key (under which bonds are bought in proportion to the share of the ECB capital provided by each country), this liquidity does not need to stay in the country where it was created.
 In principle, it all could be wire-transferred to Germany and end up as a liability on the Bundesbank balance sheet.
 The Bundesbank, in return, would only get a Target-2 claim on the euro system.

 Moreover, the national central banks may purchase bonds directly in Frankfurt, or in London, from a trading partner that maintains its euro accounts in Frankfurt as well.
 In these cases, the Bundesbank is responsible for crediting the money directly in the bond-sellers’ reserve account with the Bundesbank, and gets an offsetting Target-2 claim on the euro system.
 For this reason, the pattern of Target-2 balances has become foreseeable and closely follows the expansion of QE.